 “We are seeing some very positive health outcomes,” says CCP’s Kathryn Sugg, MSPH, a senior research data analyst.
 “But we have to make sure people continue these new behaviors.”

 One of the greatest perceived barriers to seeking care in health centers is cost, particularly the cost of malaria treatment, prenatal care services and childbirth.
-During couples’ celebrations, couples participate in a cost comparison activity, a fun, interactive discovery process to demonstrate the cost of health services is no greater than that of commonly consumed household items like salt, sugar, phone credit or a bottle of beer.
+During couples’ get-togethers, couples participate in a cost comparison activity, a fun, interactive discovery process to demonstrate the cost of health services is no greater than that of commonly consumed household items like salt, sugar, phone credit, hair cut or a bottle of beer.
 Couples are also provided with a “savings box” which they can use as a piggy bank at home to save for important medical services such as prenatal care and care-seeking for fever in children under age 5 (a symptom of malaria).

 Many of those interviewed say they are seeing changes in health behaviors since the program began.